So, you’re planning your summer trip to Breckenridge. Good choice, by the way. Now it’s time to pick the perfect place to stay.

 Mountain + Town Experience (Peak 9 neighborhood): gives you the best of both worlds, close to the slopes and town.
 With most of the lodging around 50 to 100 yards to the hiking and biking trails, these are some great choices.
 Locals Tip: Take a look at Cedars Townhomes and make sure to book a front row townhome.
 Another awesome choice is to book a unit in building 4 at Beaver Run Resort.
 In addition, keep your eyes out for condos, townhomes and even private homes located along the Four O’Clock ski run (but pay attention to the proximity to town).
 Also, check out some of the amazing private homes, but hurry they book up fast.

-Budget Traveler: Check out the new hostel in town – The Bivvi.
-It’s more than just a place to lay your head, but a hip spot to hang out and meet other travelers.
-Not only do they serve a complimentary breakfast every morning, have a small bar that serves beer and wine from 4pm to 8pm making for the perfect Après spot and has a communal hot tub with gorgeous views.
+Budget Traveler: Check out the hostel in town – The Bivvi.
+It’s more than just a place to lay your head; it’s a hip spot to hang out and meet other travelers.
+Not only do they serve a complimentary breakfast every morning, they also have a small bar that serves beer and wine from 4pm to 8pm, and a communal hot tub with gorgeous views.
 The Bivvi is located right on the shuttle route with easy access to town and biking/hiking, so save some money and grab one of the local shuttles from DIA.
-If you would like a more traditional B&B, Fireside Inn has dorm style accommodation along with private rooms located in the Historic district and on the shuttle route.
+If you would like a more traditional B&B, Fireside Inn has dorm-style accommodation along with private rooms located in the Historic district and on the shuttle route.
 If sharing is not your thing, check out Park Meadows Lodge for an affordable option.
-These small studios with kitchenettes, queen beds and queen sleeper sofas sit right on the Four O’Clock ski run and two blocks from town!
-Talk about the best of all worlds!
+These small studios with kitchenettes, queen beds and queen sleeper sofas sit right on the Four O’Clock ski run, just two blocks from town.
 Locals Tip: If you have a group of friends or family, most times it is cheaper to get a condo or townhome together rather than individual units/hotel rooms.

 Talk with a Breckenridge expert; dial 866.730.4031